List of Warriors characters

-The Warriors novel series is written by Erin Hunter.
-Due to the large number of characters present in the novel series, this list is divided by Clan.
+Warriors is a novel series written by Erin Hunter, a pseudonym used by multiple authors.
+Due to the large number of characters, this list is divided by group.

-Characters listed under a specific arc may still play a significant role in other arcs.
+Characters listed under a specific arc may still play a significant role in other arcs, as they are listed under only the first arc in which they were significant.

 Overview

 Naming conventions

 In the Warriors universe, the characters in the five Clans (ThunderClan, RiverClan, WindClan, ShadowClan, and SkyClan) have names composed of two parts.
-Each cat's name has a prefix (Blue, Bramble, Tall, etc.) which generally stays constant throughout their life.
-The name's suffix varies through the character's lifespan and position within the Clan, with the bestowing of the new name being a component of the ceremonies marking these role changes.
+Each cat's name has a prefix (Blue-, Bramble-, Tall-, etc.) which generally stays constant throughout their life.
+The name's suffix varies through the character's lifespan and position within the Clan, with the bestowing of the new name being a component of ceremonies marking these role changes.
 As a kitten, the character's name ends with "-kit" (Bluekit, Bramblekit, Tallkit, etc.).
-Upon becoming an apprentice (a warrior or medicine cat in training), "-paw" replaces "-kit" at the end of the character's name (Bluepaw, Bramblepaw, Tallpaw).
-When the character completes their apprenticeship and is promoted to a full warrior or medicine cat, the suffix to their name is then changed to one chosen by the Clan leader or medicine cat (Bluefur, Brambleclaw, Talltail).
+Upon becoming an apprentice (a warrior or medicine cat in training), "-paw" replaces "-kit" (Bluepaw, Bramblepaw, Tallpaw).
+When the character completes their apprenticeship and is promoted to a warrior or medicine cat, the suffix to their name is then changed to one chosen by the Clan leader or medicine cat (Bluefur, Brambleclaw, Talltail, etc.).
 If a cat becomes a Clan leader, they are granted the suffix "-star" at the end of their name (Bluestar, Bramblestar, Tallstar).
 If a leader commits a crime, they may be deemed unworthy of their name, stripped of the "-star" suffix, and return to using their warrior name.
+This can also happen if a leader retires.
 A cat may also have their name changed in a special ceremony.

 This naming convention does not hold for non-Clan characters.
-For example, in The Tribe of Rushing Water, a cat's name is said to be the first memorable thing their mother sees after giving birth (such as "Brook Where Small Fish Swim" or "Night of No Stars").
+For example, in the Tribe of Rushing Water, a cat's name is said to be the first memorable thing their mother sees after giving birth (such as "Brook Where Small Fish Swim" or "Night of No Stars").
 They are often referred to by only the first word of their name (such as "Brook" or "Night").
 These names remain unchanged throughout a Tribe cat's life, with one exception: if a Tribe cat becomes Teller of the Pointed Stones (a position akin to a Clan leader and medicine cat combined), their name becomes Teller of the Pointed Stones, or Stoneteller.

+The ancient ancestors of the Clan and the Tribe followed a simple naming convention that consisted of two words (Moth Flight, Half Moon, etc.).

 Cats who do not identify under any group may have entirely different names.